We continue our list of the best games for Mac. The next category is:

 Moving the window frame again allows him to 'teleport' down on to the streets, and demonstrates the lateral thinking that you need to solve the game's imaginative puzzles.
 And, as the story progresses, you can have up to four panels of artwork on the screen at once, giving you great freedom to combine objects, or move from one location to another as you continue your quest.

-At £11.39, the game's roughly two-hour duration seems fairly expensive, but it's certainly a fascinating challenge for fans of puzzle games - and there's an iOS version also available for just £4.99/$4.99.
-Cliff Joseph
+At £11.39, the game's roughly two-hour duration seems fairly expensive, but it's certainly a fascinating challenge for fans of puzzle games - and there's also an iOS version for £4.99/$4.99.

 I'm old enough to remember the thrill I got from early 3D games such as Knight Lore and Head Over Heels that were released on the ZX Spectrum back in the 80s.
 And so, it seems, is Gareth Noyce, the lead designer of indie games developer Triple Eh?
 In fact, the (at the time) 11-year-old Gareth was even brainy enough to design his own levels for Head Over Heels during his summer holidays.